-2010 FEDERAL LEGISLATIVE PLATFORM POLICY POSITIONS
+2011 FEDERAL LEGISLATIVE PLATFORM POLICY POSITIONS

 The following support positions are listed in alphabetic order and do not reflect priority order.
+Please note that new and revised policy positions are highlighted and in italics.

 Affordable Housing and Homeless Programs - For Housing and Urban Development (HUD)'s Homeless Assistance Grants, the County will support funding that does not include set-asides or other requirements that limit local communities' ability to respond to the particular needs in their areas.
-For the Housing Assistance for People with AIDS (HOPWA) program, the County will support legislation to update the formula used to allocate HOPWA grants to reflect local housing costs as well as the number of AIDS cases.
+For the Housing Assistance for People with AIDS

+(HOPWA) program, the County will support legislation to update the formula used to allocate HOPWA grants to reflect local housing costs as well as the number of AIDS cases.